Register

 % date

-command you ran with Control+r.
-Change the argument HEAD
+Find the last git command you ran with Control+r.
+Change the argument HEAD to the argument main and run it.

 Practice using the up arrow, and Control+r to search for, edit, and run other previously run commands.